 Also, the thicker connectors provide better connectivity compared to thinner counterparts.
 You will get a much better signal with less noisy sound.
 Another thing that you must notice is the material used for the connectors.
 Most RCA cables are made of copper, as this material perfectly transfers audio signals.
 Some connectors are made of silver, nickel, gold, etc. metals.

 Silver ones are the most widely used and deliver good audio and video signals.
 But this metal is prone to corrosion, which is something you need to avoid at any cost.
+For that, you will require corrosion-resistant connectors.

 Nickel-plated connectors are much better when it comes to resisting corrosion issues.
 But gold-plated connectors are the best car audio RCA cables and other purposes.
 Look for pure gold-plated connectors for the best output results.
 It transmits the signal way better than others.
 However, high-quality ones come with treated copper.
 This can be copper mixed with other metals such as silver or specially treated copper.
 These copper cables are oxygen-free and perform great for audio and video output.